craigdickerson725/one-big-dark-room/TESTING.md

+# Testing

 In this section, I aim to demonstrate that comprehensive testing has been conducted throughout the development of One Big Dark Room.
 The goal is to ensure that the website operates as expected, providing a seamless experience for all users while achieving its intended functionality.

-To this end, each feature has been thoroughly tested to confirm that it works as intended.
+To this end, each feature has been tested to confirm that it works as intended.
 This includes feature-by-feature testing, user experience testing, compatibility checks, and performance assessments.
 I have carefully evaluated the project to ensure it delivers an easy and intuitive way for users to achieve their goals.

 - Feature-by-Feature Testing: Each feature of the site has been individually tested to confirm that it performs as expected.